Knee Replacement Infection After Surgery Is Rare.

 Malnutrition is defined by some researchers as a serum albumin level <3.5 g/dL, serum transferrin levels <200 mg/dL, and/or total lymphocyte count (TLC) <1,500 cells/mm3.

 Malnutrition has been shown to interfere with optimal synthesis of collagen and proteoglycan, resulting in disruptions in the wound healing process that can lead to persistent wound drainage and increased risk of infection.

-A recent meta-analysis indicated that an albumin level < 3.5 g/dL had an almost 2.5 fold increased risk of infection in generalized orthopedic surgeries.
+A recent meta-analysis revealed that hypoalbuminemia (albumin level < 3.5 g/dL) created an almost 2.5 fold increased risk of infection in generalized orthopedic surgeries.
 Researchers of the study recommended a “thorough nutritional consultation for each hospitalized patient in orthopedics.”

 Researchers recommended that “future efforts should investigate methods of correcting nutritional deficiencies prior to total joint arthroplasty.
 If successful, such efforts could lead to improvements in short-term outcomes for patients.”

 The Connection Between Vitamin D and Protein Status

 Let’s also look at a closely related finding.
 Patients with post surgical infection in the hip and knee joints show significantly lower calcium and vitamin D3 levels as well as reduced protein levels (albumin and total protein) compared with primary arthroplasty and aseptic revisions.